- Do you sometimes struggle to find the emails you really need in your packed mailbox?

 Do you receive emails from students or applicants about their application, progress, withdrawal, personal circumstances, references, etc?

-- These emails should all be saved in Wisdom and then deleted from your mailbox.
+- Emails with decisions and important conversations should all be saved in Wisdom and then deleted from your mailbox.

-- In Wisdom, the emails will then be deleted when retention period expires, so you don't need to worry about.
+- In Wisdom, the emails will then be deleted when retention period expires, so you don't need to worry about them.

 - There is an add-in for Outlook that makes this easy, including letting you upload in bulk for the same student (or for applicants for the same year of entry) - see the guide.